FAQs

 Juniors: US History, English, Fine/practical Art

 Seniors: English, Social Studies, Fine/practical Art.
 Senior IGSS fulfills the Civics requirement as well.
+Starting in 2025-2026, seniors will also be prepared to sit for the AP Seminar exam.

 Students are encouraged to find authentic experiences that connect with their IGSS coursework.
 These might be internships, site visits, field studies, or service projects.
 The Integrated Global Studies School includes experiential learning components for all students.